tooky/kosli-playground/README.md

 Logging in using GitHub creates a Personal Kosli Organization whose name is your GitHub username.
 You cannot invite other people to your personal organization; it is intended only to try Kosli out as you are now doing.
 For real use you would create a Shared Kosli Organization and invite people to it.
-(You can create a Shared Organization from the top-right dropdown next to your user-icon.)
+(Shared Organizations are created from the top-right dropdown next to your user-icon.)

 ## At https://app.kosli.com create a Docker Environment

+In this playground the CI pipelines fake their deployment step by doing a "docker compose up".
-This is the Kosli Environment that will record what is running in the "docker compose up" fake deployment.
+Create a Kosli Environment to record what is running in this fake deployment.
 - Select `Environments` from left hand side menu
 - Click the blue `[Add new environment]` button at the top
 - Fill in the Name field as `playground-prod`